906-493-5245 info@visitdrummondisland.com

 Drummond Island Fishing

 Come summer, the focus turns to the opener of northern pike and walleye fishing.
 The Potagannissing Bay and Whitney Bay are popular areas.
-Trolling crawler harnesses and casting shallow crank baits are the preferred techniques for walleye.
-Trolling spoons and hard baits, or still fishing with big chubs and minnows under large bobbers, are better for northern pike.
+Trolling crawler harnesses and casting shallow crankbaits are the preferred techniques for walleye.
+Trolling spoons and hard baits or still fishing with big chubs and minnows under large bobbers are better for northern pike.
 These methods fit the ticket for the chance to snag a trophy class fish of both species.

 Excellent smallmouth bass fishing opportunities exist where rocky shorelines abound.
 When hooked, these bronze-back beauties, as some call them, fight hard and dance across the surface of the water.
 This is a great sport fish and delicious table fare.
 Pound for pound, it is said that nothing pulls as hard as a smallmouth bass.
 Twenty to fifty fish per boat a day are common, using the selective harvest of catch and release, taking a few home for the table.